 The Financial Reality of Trade Picture Book Incomes (In the simplest terms)

 The average picture book advance is $1,000-$8,000 for authors (pre-agent-commission and pre-tax), varying greatly by publishing experience and sales records, and by the size of the publisher.
 Extreme outliers earn from zero advance to a six-digit (extremely rare) advance.
 Picture book illustrators often earn a higher advance than the author, but they generally earn the same royalty percentages.
 Rather than a lump sum, most advances for picture books are divided into halves or thirds and paid at specified stages of the two-to-four-year editing and production process.
 (EDITED: In 2020, many publishers are dividing the advance into four parts, spreading it out even more.)
-The final portion of an advance often arrives as the book lands on store shelves.
+The final portion of an advance often arrives on publication or up to a year later.
 That’s a long time to wait for a small chunk of money.

 Once a book is published and on shelves, the author won’t see a penny of royalties until her advance “earns out.”
 Put another way, no royalties are paid until enough copies of the book are sold that the author’s contracted royalty earnings exceed the amount already paid as advance.
 The higher the advance, the longer it takes for a book to earn out.
 It can take years for an author to see royalties, assuming the book doesn’t go out of print first.
 If it does go out of print, the book and all potential royalties are essentially dead.

 A royalty is a negotiated percentage of sales that is paid to the author twice per year after the advance earns out.
 Yep.
 Twice.
 Per.
 Year!
 Novelists may earn up to 10% royalty, but picture book authors earn an average 3%-6% on either the net or retail sale price of each book (depending on the publisher contract).
 For an $18 hardcover picture book, the author earns between ~30¢-~$1 per copy sold.
 If the book is sold at a discount, the math changes.
 And that’s pre-tax,